Qspuijman/MyExpander/README.md

 ## Expanding text

-- Happens automatically when this program is open.
+- Happens automatically when this program is minimized.
     - Just type one of your expander keys followed by "\<spacebar>"
-    - Note: Expanding is disabled when the window is selected to allow to edit keys without expanding them inside the GUI.
+    - Note: Expanding is disabled when the window is not minimized to allow to edit keys without expanding them inside the GUI.

 # Limitations
 - GUI is very basic in style.